How to Plan a European Holiday

 Planning a Europe trip?
 Your holiday abroad is sure to be an unforgettable experience, but the preparation involved can feel intimidating.

-If you’re determined to plan your European trip (rather than letting someone else organise it for you), we’ve put together a whole eBook to help you.
-Read on for a summary of our Essential European Holiday Planner, or check out the full guide here.
+If you’re determined to plan your European trip (rather than letting someone else organise it for you), we’ve put together some ideas on how you should get started.

 Step 1: Choose Your Dates

 We recommend May, early June, August and September if you’d like a good balance of beautiful weather and manageable crowds.
 Alternatively, if you don’t mind the cold and love Christmas spirit, consider planning a Europe trip in December/January.

 To get the best prices on plane tickets

 - Try to book flights at least 4-5 months in advance

 - Use an airfare-tracking app like Hopper when choosing which day to buy